ersaazis/project_observability/README.md

    docker compose up -d
    ```
 2. Verify service availability:
-   - Access Grafana locally or via your gateway (e.g., `http://localhost:3000`).
+   - Access Grafana locally at `http://localhost:3000` or via the gateway.
 3. Connect your other nodes (Application VM & Database VM) using the **Grafana Alloy** Ansible agents so metrics begin flowing into your new LGTM server.

 ---

-## 🚀 Roadmap & Planned Services
-The following services are planned for future integration to enhance the observability ecosystem:
-- **OpenClaw (AI SRE)**: Autonomous AI agent for incident response and Grafana Lens integration.
-- **Traefik & Certbot**: Centralized HTTPS ingress and automated SSL Certificate management.
-- **Blackbox Exporter**: Integrated Uptime and HTTP Health checks.

----

-## 🤖 AI Agent Integration
-This project is built and maintained with the help of the **Antigravity (Gemini)** AI Agent.
-The agent assists in:
-- **Code Generation**: Automating the creation of Ansible playbooks and Docker configurations.
-- **Observability Setup**: Configuring Loki, Mimir, and Tempo for optimal performance.
-- **Troubleshooting**: Proactive debugging of stack failures and log analysis.
+## ⚖️ License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.